Twist and Shout: Suffering from an Anterior Cruciate Ligament Injury?

 Use RICE for Immediate Relief

-Starting first aid immediately after an ACL injury can minimize the extent of damage.
+Starting first aid immediately after an ACL injury can minimize the extent of the damage.
 The RICE method (Rest, Ice, Compression, Elevation) can work wonders to help reduce the swelling and pain associated with an ACL injury.

 - Rest your knee.
 Don’t try to walk if you can avoid it.